senad96/Exoplanet-Detection/README.md

 ## Machine Learning Model

 For this task, we used a CNN and a SVC.
 CNN ( Convolution Neural Newtork ) is probably one of the most famous nerual network in deep learning;
-SVC ( Support Vector Classification ) is a Machine Learing model that has good performance and could approach the results of deep neural network.
+SVC ( Support Vector Classifier ) is a Machine Learing model that has good performance and could approach the results of deep neural network.

 The problem of the exoplanet detection through the brighntess flux analysis is a problem called in Machine Learing TSC ( Time Series Classification ).